Any questions about the Sacraments?Contact us

 The custom of having sponsors for baptism is most ancient.
 The more common terms are godfather, godmother and godparents.

-A person to be baptized is to be given a sponsor who, together with the parents, presents an infant for baptism.
+An infant to be baptized is to be given a sponsor who, together with the parents, presents him or her for baptism.
 A sponsor also helps the baptized person to lead a Christian life in keeping with baptism and to fulfill faithfully the obligations inherent in it.

 In the baptism of children, the sponsor(s) should be present to be added spiritually to the immediate family of the one to be baptized and to represent Mother Church.
 When occasion arises, he/she will be ready to help the parents bring up their child to profess the faith and to show this by living it.